ElisaCastelli/HarmonicTensionVisualizer/README.md

 -	Volum down: decreases the volume
 -	Volume up: increases the volume
 -	Reset: cleans the piano-roll content
+-	Download: to download a .txt file containing the progression you put into the piano roll
+-	Upload: to upload a .txt file you have on your computer that contains a progression you saved

 ## Sampler